Amreen-grewal/Induction-/README.md

 - **Mr. Harsimran Singh Jaggi (Professor)** – Introduced the rich legacy of GNDEC, established in 1956 under the *Nankana Sahib Education Trust*, with 70% of its students coming from rural backgrounds.
 The college was inaugurated on **8 April 1956** by **Dr. Rajendra Prasad**, the first President of India.
 - **Alumni Video Messages:**
-  - **Mr. Sangam Arora** (CSE topper, 2021–2025) – Urged students to use time wisely, take every opportunity, and transform experiences into skills, especially teamwork and communication.
+  - **Mr. Sangham Arora** (CSE topper, 2021–2025) – Urged students to use time wisely, take every opportunity, and transform experiences into skills, especially teamwork and communication.
   - **Mr. Arshpreet Singh** (IT topper, now at Airtel) – Spoke about maintaining balance, focusing on skills, and never underestimating oneself.
 - **Dr. Harpreet Kaur Grewal (HOD, Applied Sciences)** – Welcomed the batch, describing life as a *“continuous function”* where independent thinking leads to a meaningful existence.
 Encouraged giving back to society, viewing the first year as a bridge between school and engineering, and following her **5 Ps** for placement: *Passion, Patience, Persistence, Perseverance,* and *Prayer*.
 - **Dr. Akshay Giddar (Dean Academics)** – Introduced the concept of a *“T-shaped engineer”*: depth in one area with breadth in others, including communication, teamwork, and practical skills.
 Urged curiosity, a balance between curriculum and co-curriculars, and continuous learning.
 - **Student Voice – Harleen Kaur Grewal (first-year student)** – Delivered a short but inspiring speech filled with hope, faith, and determination.
 - **Dr. Parminder Singh (Dean Student Welfare)** – Emphasised that there is no substitute for hard work and that persistence, coupled with God’s grace, leads to success.
 - **Dr. Sehijpal Singh (Principal)** – Spoke about the influence of CSE and IT in shaping the future, stressing the need to distinguish ourselves with skills and seize the opportunities the college offers.
-- **Shri Ravindra Garg (Chief Engineer, MC Ludhiana)** – Highlighted honesty and hard work as the foundation for a bright future.
+- **Shri Ravinder Garg (Chief Engineer, MC Ludhiana)** – Highlighted honesty and hard work as the foundation for a bright future.
 - **KS Mann (Cultural Head)** – Motivated students to be happy wherever they are while working hard.
-- **Shri Ashok Singla (Financial Advisor)** – Gave practical insights on financial literacy and introduced the **Vidya Lakshmi Education Loan Scheme**, making students aware of its benefits.
+- **Ashok Singla (Financial Advisor)** – Gave practical insights on financial literacy and introduced the **Vidya Lakshmi Education Loan Scheme**, making students aware of its benefits.
 - **Mr. Rakesh Kumar (ADC Ludhiana, alumnus 1991 batch)** – Encouraged excelling in chosen fields, warned against shortcuts, and emphasised working diligently in one’s own domain.

 ### Departmental Orientation – CSE